Counterfactual inference in sequential experiments: Problem set-up and algorithm

 When the number of available neighbors $\nestnbr=0$, the estimate is as follows:

 That is, when $\nestnbr=0$, we return the observed outcome if $\miss=a$, else we simply return the averaged over all observed outcomes corresponding to treatment $a$ at time $\t$.
-Notably, our guarantees are established for \cref{eq:obs_estimate} (and not \cref{eq:no_nbr_est}), and we establish regularity conditions such that $\nestnbr=0$ happens with small probability.
+Notably, our guarantees are established for \cref{eq:obs_estimate} (and not \cref{eq:no_nbr_est}), and we establish regularity conditions such that $\nestnbr=0$ happens with small probability.\footnote{While theoretically unit $\n$ is allowed to be its own neighbor, in practice we do not include it since the test/validation error in real settings is measured with respect to held out observations and is severely impacted if we allow the unit to be its own neighbor.} Notably, the estimates above do not require any knowledge of the sequential policy $\policy_t$ although when the policy is known, one can instead consider an inverse-propensity-weighted version (see \ox{\cref{sub:non_iid}}\oa{\cite[\cref{sub:non_iid}]{supplement}}).

 Next, we construct the prediction interval for $\trueobs$ conditioned on $(\lunit^{(a)}, \ltime^{(a)})$.
 For a given level $\alpha\!>\!0$, our estimate for the $(1\!-\!\alpha)$ confidence interval for $\trueobs$ is provided only if $\nestnbr\!>\!0$ and is given by